awalrujaa/awalrujaa/README.md

 ### Hi there 👋
-![This is an image](https://myoctocat.com/assets/images/base-octocat.svg)
-- 🌱 I’m currently learning REACT :star_struck:

-I am a ***final year computer engineering undergraduate at Pulchowk Campus.***
+![This is an image](https://myoctocat.com/assets/images/base-octocat.svg) I am a ***final year computer engineering undergraduate at Pulchowk Campus.***
 I am highly interested in full stack web development and machine learning.

+- 🌱 I’m currently learning REACT :star_struck: and am open to REACT internships.

 <!--
 **awalrujaa/awalrujaa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.